|Dates||1st - 16th September 2024|

-We'll fly out to Santiago and we will have a short time in the city at the beginning and end of the trip.
+We'll fly out to Santiago and we may have a short time in the city at the beginning and end of the trip.
 At the start of the trip we'll make a day visit to the nearby ski resort of Valle Nevado (if it is still open!).
 This resort is of an international standard, with over 20 runs and plenty of advanced skiing.
-The skiing is generally between 2800 and 3800m above sea level and we're expecting lots of good dry powder.
-The resorts by Santiago are normally open till about mid-October, depending on winter snow cover.
+The skiing is generally between 2800 and 3800m above sea level.
+The resorts by Santiago are normally open till early or mid-October, depending on winter snow cover.

-Skiing off the summit of Volcan Llaima, on our second trip to Chile in October 2001.
+Skiing off the summit of Volcan Llaima, on our second trip to Chile, way back in October 2001.

 Climbing Volcan Villarrica prior to snowboarding back down, August 2007.